 For the basic transfer contact (break-make) (5-6-7), we use a combination of those two symbols, usually adjacent, as we see here.
-(But if needed for clarity of the circuit paths, the two parts may be separated.)
+(But if needed for clarity of the circuit paths, the two parts may be drawn un different places.)

 For the make-before-break contact (8-9-10), the portrayal is the same as for the break-before--make contact.
 There is nothing in the graphic representation that distinguishes the two forms of a transfer contact.

 In formal Bell Telephone Laboratories drawings, that distinction was provided in tabular form in a separate "apparatus figure".
-But in informal drawings, often some mark was applied, keyed to (or maybe just implying) a note that told that this was a "make-before-break" contact.
-I do that using the symbol "#".
+But in the adaptation of the system I use, I use the symbol "#" to indicate that this is a "make-before-break" contact.

-In some cases, there are two (in rare cases even more) windings on the coil.
-We must generally be aware of the relative "polarity" of the windings, so the current through the two windings produces adding, not opposing, magnetic fields (or in some cases, produces opposing fields).
+In some cases, there are two (in some cases even more) windings on the coil.
+We must generally be aware of the relative "polarity" of the windings, so the current through the two windings produces adding, or opposing, magnetic fields (whichever we need for the intended circuit operation).

-In panel (c) we see a two-winding relay coil shown under the attached contact convention.
-In panel (d) we see that same coil under the detached contact convention.
+In panel (c) we see a two-winding relay coil shown under the attached contact system.
+In panel (d) we see that same coil under the detached contact system.
 In both cases, the little half-moon marks show "corresponding" ends of the two windings.
-(But those were not always shown under the attached-contact convention.)

 Especially in the case of more modern relays whose physical construction is not that suggested by the symbol shown in panel (a), the contacts (rather than individual springs) are identified by number.
-In panel (a),I have shown these contact designations in brackets.
-In panel (e), we see the contact whose springs would be numbered 6-7-8, but as a contact would be numbered 3, identified by the contact number.
+In panel (a), I have shown these contact designations in brackets.
+In panel (e), we see the contact whose springs might be numbered 6-7-8, but as a contact is numbered 3.